milan-sony/chronooptic/README.md

 # chronooptic

 Do you also spend too much time infront of screen?
 Spending long periods looking at a screen can strain the eyes.
 Chronooptic is a simple program that gives alert based on <a href = "https://www.healthline.com/health/eye-health/20-20-20-rule">20-20-20 rule</a>.
 It works in such a way that for every 20 minutes it will gives you an alert.
-The are many other applications out there but I taught to buld one for myself.
+The are many other applications out there but I thought to buld one for myself.

 ## Libraries used